PLATFORM has failed

 Impact

 Our users experienced degradation and, in some cases, unavailability of our Platform, API, and related services.
-The issue started on UTC-5, 25-01-09 at 17:31 and was reactively discovered 14 hours (TTD) later by our engineering team while reviewing synthetic monitoring failed alerts, error logs, and performance metrics[1].
-The problem was resolved within 1 hour (TTF), resulting in a total impact of 15 hours (TTR) [2]
+The issue started on UTC-5 25-01-09 17:31 and was proactively discovered 13.6 hours (TTD) later by our engineering team while reviewing synthetic monitoring failed alerts, error logs, and performance metrics [1].
+The problem was resolved in 1.2 hours (TTF), resulting in a total window of exposure of 14.8 hours (WOE) [2].

 Cause

-A high number of requests to SQS reached the DNS rate limit, as described in the AWS documentation.
-Consequently, requests to other services such as DynamoDB, S3, and others began to fail.
-The issue was linked to a change made the day before [3], which involved instrumenting read events for the Root entity.
-This entity is frequently used, and in some clients, there is a large number of roots.
+As described in the AWS documentation, many requests to SQS reached the DNS rate limit.
+Consequently, requests for other services, such as DynamoDB, S3, and others, began to fail.
+The issue was linked to a change involving instrumenting read events for the Root entity the day before.
+This entity is frequently used, and there are many roots in some clients [3].

 Solution